zorkian/solark_cloud/README.md

 This is an undocumented API and may change at any point, but so far it's a fairly standard REST API.

+**This project is in no way affiliated with Sol-Ark or their excellent equipment.**

 This was built primarily for integration into Home Assistant.

 Note that the way the Sol-Ark inverters upload means that the data is only